sayeemabdullah/CSS-Cribsheet/README.md

 #### Gap

-There are three properties for gap.
+There are three properties for the gap.
 They are -

 * `row-gap` : Gaps between rows
 * `column-gap` : Gaps between columns